violet-eco/violet-eco.github.io/docs/technical/dev-mode.md

 vio central --enable dev-mode
 ```
 Or, while holding the `Ctrl` `Alt` and `Maj` key, type `DEV`.

+## Kernel Module Development
+Kernel module development is a powerful capability offered by Violet's Developer
+Mode that allows developers to extend the functionality of the operating system at
+the kernel level.
+Kernel modules are pieces of code that can be dynamically loaded
+and unloaded into the running kernel.

+Kernel modules have direct access to various services and resources provided by Sakura,
+such as memory management, process scheduling, IPC.

 ## Application proxies
 Application proxies collect all calls made by the application to the system.